-The New Mexico Humanities Council (NMHC) is required to seek from institutional applicants a certification regarding the nondiscrimination statutes and from all applicants a certification regarding the nondiscrimination statutes and from all applicants certifications regarding debarment and suspension, Federal debt status and lobbying.
+The New Mexico Humanities Council (NMHC) is required to seek a certification regarding the nondiscrimination statutes and from all applicants and a certification regarding exclusions/debarment/suspension, Federal debt status and lobbying.

-By signing and submitting a proposal, the Project Director and Fiscal Agent for the Sponsor Organization provide the applicable certifications.
+By signing and submitting a proposal, the Project Director and Fiscal Agent for the sponsor organization (the organization applying) provide the applicable certifications.
 When a prospective applicant is unable to certify regarding the nondiscrimination statutes, the prospective applicant is not eligible to apply for funding from NMHC.
 When the applicant is unable to certify regarding debarment and suspension or federal debt status the applicant shall attach an explanation to the proposal.
 The explanation of why the certification on debarment and suspension cannot be submitted will be considered in connection with NMHC's funding determination.
 Failure to furnish a certification or an explanation shall disqualify the applicant from receiving an award from NMHC.

 The certifications are material representations of fact upon which reliance will be placed when NMHC determines to fund the application.
 If it is later determined that the applicant knowingly provided an erroneous certification or did not comply with requirements, in addition to other remedies available to the federal government, the National Endowment for the Humanities or NMHC may seek judicial enforcement of the certification (nondiscrimination statutes), may terminate the award for cause or default (debarment and suspension or federal debt status) or may seek civil penalties of not less than $10,000 for each failure (lobbying).

-The applicant shall provide immediate written notice to NMHC if at any time the applicant learns that its verifications were erroneous when submitted or have become erroneous by reason of changed circumstances.
+The applicant/sponsor organization shall provide immediate written notice to NMHC if at any time the applicant learns that its verifications were erroneous when submitted or have become erroneous by reason of changed circumstances.

 The certification regarding the nondiscrimination statutes shall obligate the applicant for the period during which the federal financial assistance is extended.
 There are two exceptions.
 If any personal property is acquired with NMHC's assistance, this certification shall obligate the applicant for the period during which it retains ownership or possession of that property.
 If any real property or structure is improved with NMHC's support, this certification shall oblige the applicant or any transferee for as long as the property or structure is used for the grant or similar purposes.
 This certification is binding on the applicant, its successors, transferees, and assignees, and on the authorizing official whose signature appears on the application cover sheet for this proposal.